 6. If any mussels are not opened, don’t discard them, open them with a knife and give them a smell test, if they smell fine, they’re still good to eat.

-Now I know that the ‘dead’ mussel theory is controversial, but science backs up the fact that mussels that open early and are not cooked for at least 5-7 minutes are more likely to make you sick than the ones that don’t open.
+Now I know that the ‘dead’ mussel theory is controversial, but science backs up the fact that mussels that open early that are not cooked for at least 5-7 minutes are more likely to make you sick than the ones that don’t open.
 If you’ve never cooked mussels before, the ‘recipe’ gives incomplete advice on how to handle mussels.
+What do you do if half the mussels open?
+Ditch them when you could just cook them longer?

-But this recipe is a good jumping off point depending on your taste.
-You could add some chilli flakes to give a little more heat, and use a tomato paste instead of the tomatoes…
+But this recipe is a good jumping off point, depending on your taste.
+You could add some chilli flakes to give the dish a little more heat, and use a tomato paste instead of the tomatoes.

 The whole thing is a tad disingenuous.
 The New York Times didn’t conceive this dish.
 They have just reduced a very popular recipe to a paragraph.
-Google ‘steamed mussels with tomato and chorizo’ and start sifting through pages of recipes.
-There is no experimentation or creativity in this non-recipe although you’ll have to use your imagination to guess the amounts of ingredients to use.
+Google ‘steamed mussels with tomato and chorizo’ and start sifting through 337,000 entries and pages and pages of recipes.
+There is no experimentation or creativity in this non-recipe, although you’ll have to use your imagination to guess the amounts of ingredients to use.

-There are other non-recipe recipes that appear awfully familiar.
+There are other no-recipe recipes that appear awfully familiar.
 ‘Amatriciana on the Fly’ is, well, Amatriciana with some bad advice to drain the pasta and then add butter to it before adding it to the sauce.
 No Italian chef or home cook drains pasta and adds butter.
-I guess that’s the non-recipe aspect.
+I guess that’s the ‘creative’ non-recipe component.

 There’s also ‘Pasta with Sausage and Parm’ which is very similar to ‘Pasta with Sausage and Sage’ if you read the non-recipe.
 Google that one for plenty of actual recipes.
 But read this part of the non-recipe: